“Risk comes from not knowing what you’re doing.” – Warren Buffet

 - Training participation

-Think of your EHS insight as a bit like an impressionist painting made up of dots, smears and marks; you can only understand the bigger picture when you take a step back.
+EHS can be a bit like an impressionist painting made up of dots, smears and marks; you can only understand the bigger picture when you take a step back.

 Do you have the data?

-Leading indicators are the pinnacle of EHS Management Information, but as Trinity Consultants often reminds us, you need to ask yourself the question “Do we have the data?”
+Leading indicators are the pinnacle of EHS management, but as Trinity Consultants often reminds, you need to ask yourself the question “Do we have the data?”

 It’s easy to be impressed by graphs and charts in demonstrations, but without the data to drive leading metrics it’s much ado about nothing.
 An enterprise EHS system will provide the means for data capture that you need to start building up a database of trends or, if you’ve already got a backlog, historical data can be migrated into the new system for use in reports.